Sentiment Analysis Report

 Sleeping During Shifts

 The most commonly cited abuse, particularly for BPO workers on graveyard shifts serving U.S. time zones.
-Monitoring software captured idle screens and unresponsive workers for hours.

 💼